kfahn22/heart_curve/README.md

 # Rendering a heart curve with a shader in P5.js

-There are many ways to render a heart in a shader.
-Inigo Quelez has a signed distance function (SDF) for a [heart curve](https://iquilezles.org/articles/distfunctions2d/) on his website.
-Additionally, Martijn Steinrucken (The Art of Code) has a [tutorial](https://www.youtube.com/watch?v=dXyPOLf2MbU) where demonstrates how to render a heart shape.
+There are many ways to draw a heart shape.
+It could be something really simple like rotating a square by PI/2 and attatching half circles to two adjacent sides.
+You can also render a heart using higher order math equations.
+Following [Daniel Shiffman](https://thecodingtrain.com)'s approach in his Heart Curve coding challenge, I choose the later route.
+I started with the equations on two different websites, and played around with the parameters until I was able to render a decent heart shape.

-I wanted to use an approach more similar to the one taken by [Daniel Shiffman](https://thecodingtrain.com), so I started with his equations and played around with the parameters until I was able to render a decent heart shape.
+For reference, this is the heart curve rendered by Daniel Shiffman.

 - [Coding Train Heart Curve Coding Challenge](https://thecodingtrain.com/challenges/134-heart-curve)